home

 Research Gate Google scholar LinkedIn

-• environmental policy and management
+• environmental geography

-• national & international parks, public lands
+• national parks & international protected areas (UNESCO)

-• sustainable tourism, outdoor recreation
+• sustainable & regenerative tourism and outdoor recreation

-• field studies
+• field studies & methods

 • western United States and Europe (regional expertise)